What to Look for When Buying an RV GPS

 Garmin RV 770 NA LMT-S

-For example, while the Garmin RV lineup allows you to enter your specific RV profile, the RV 770 includes many additional navigational features that alert you to changing road conditions.
-These alerts take into consideration your driving speed, the grade of the road, the sharpness of curves, and more.
+As with all Garmin options on this list, you can enter your specific RV profile, but the 770 NA LMT-S also includes many additional navigational features that alert you to changing road conditions.
+These alerts take into consideration your driving speed, steep grades, sharp curves, and more road features.

-Even better, the RV 770 comes with one of the better displays on our list with a resolution of 1024 x 600 pixels.
-The only potential concern with this is that touchscreen is a bit sensitive, which can make using it while driving somewhat tricky– especially when you have to stay focused on the road.
+Even better, the 770 NA LMT-S comes with one of the better displays on our list with a resolution of 1024 x 600 pixels.
+The only potential concern with this is that the touchscreen is a bit sensitive, which can make using it while driving somewhat tricky– especially when you have to stay focused on the road.

 PROs